This glossary describes some of the terms used in technical documents from ARM Limited.

 - Interrupt vector

-One of a number of fixed addresses in low memory that contains the first instruction of the corresponding interrupt service routine.
+One of a number of fixed addresses in low memory, or in high memory if high vectors are configured, that contains the first instruction of the corresponding interrupt handler.

 Byte ordering scheme in which bytes of increasing significance in a data word are stored at increasing addresses in memory.